 A positive result on a screening test indicates that the individual has had exposure to tuberculosis and has a high chance of developing active disease in the future.
 The incidence of tuberculosis in those patients who had a positive Mantoux test is around 2% to 10% without treatment.

 Patients who have a positive screening test should have at least a basic diagnostic test like a chest X-ray performed.
-In certain cases, the patients should have additional tests.
-Patients with a negative diagnostic test result who do not meet the criteria for active disease should receive prophylaxis with isoniazid for latent disease if they meet the criteria.
+In certain cases, patients should have additional tests.
+Patients with negative diagnostic test results who do not meet the criteria for active disease should receive prophylaxis with isoniazid for latent disease if they meet the criteria.

 When reviewing negative screening results for tuberculosis in HIV-positive patients, a high level of suspicion should be entertained.

 These tests are performed after positive screening tests, or after negative screening tests in patients with high suspicion of disease, to confirm active disease.
 Confirmatory tests include: